opentext/appworks-js/README.md

 ````
 scan()
 ````
-opens the device camera to scan a qr code. when the qr code is recognized, it is processed automatically. returns the data encoded by the qr code to the callback initialized upon instance creation.
+Opens the device camera to scan a QR code.
+When the QR code is recognized, it is processed automatically. returns the data encoded by the QR code to the callback initialized upon instance creation.

 ##### Example:
 ````js